dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 it’s clear that `ref` must be part of the function pointer type syntax, and isn’t a parameter storage class.

-Whether this “unbureaucratic” handling of linkage in parameters of function pointer or delegate type with explicit linkage is desirable should be discussed by the community.
+This kind of handling of linkage is derived from how linkage is serialized in the current state of the language.

 Expressing parameters of function pointer or delegate type with non-default linkage without parentheses requires this grammar addition to the [*`Parameter`*](https://dlang.org/spec/function.html#Parameter) grammar: